-(II) This course will cover the basics of human anatomy and physiology of the cardiovascular system and blood, the immune system, the respiratory system, the digestive system, the endocrine system, the urinary system and the reproductive system.
+This course will cover the basics of human anatomy and physiology of the cardiovascular system and blood, the immune system, the respiratory system, the digestive system, the endocrine system, the urinary system and the reproductive system.
 We will discuss the gross and microscopic anatomy and the physiology of these major systems.
 Where possible, we will integrate discussions of disease processes and introduce biomedical engineering concepts and problems.
-Prerequisite: General Biology I. 3 hours lecture; 3 semester hours.
+Check with department for semester(s) offered.
+3 hours lecture; 3 semester hours.
+Prerequisite: General Biology I.

 CBEN305.
 ANATOMY AND PHYSIOLOGY LAB.
 1.0 Semester Hr.
-Equivalent with BELS405,CBEN405,
+Equivalent with CBEN405.

-(II) In this course we explore the basic concepts of human anatomy and physiology using simulations of the physiology and a virtual human dissector program.
+In this course we explore the basic concepts of human anatomy and physiology using simulations of the physiology and a virtual human dissector program.
 These are supplemented as needed with animations, pictures and movies of cadaver dissection to provide the student with a practical experience discovering principles and structures associated with the anatomy and physiology.
-Corequisite: CBEN404.
-3 lab hours, 1 semester hour.
+Co-requisite: CBEN404.